syniol/syniol/README.md

 ## Welcome to Syniol Limited

 I am a principle software engineer | Node.js | Golang | Rust.
 I have with a strong background in Linux and AWS platform.
 I parachute into Node.js, Go, and Rust backend that are slow, fragile, or failing and make them boring again.
-Some of example of my key expertises are:
+I typically come in to help with:

  * Node.js systems that are slow, flaky, or on fire in production.
  * Migrating Node monolothis to Go, and Rust Microservices without downtime.